fasilminale/EasyCRUDRouter/README.md

 app.listen(3000, () => console.log("Server running on port 3000"));
 ```

-## Documentation

-### Getting Started with EasyCRUDRouter
+## Getting Started with EasyCRUDRouter

-Welcome to `EasyCRUDRouter`!
 This guide will walk you through the basics of using this package to set up CRUD routes in Node.js applications, with a focus on Mongoose models and pagination.

 ### Installation